Many of us leave the UK and come to live and work here in Spain, but forget all about our national insurance contributions back in the UK.

 To qualify, you will need to have paid a minimum of 10 years National Insurance Contributions.

-At the moment, the minimum that you will get is £148.40 per week.
-This amount will be finalised in Autumn 2015.
+At the moment, the minimum that you will get is £159.55 per week.

 This amount will rise depending on how many years you have paid National Insurance Contributions.